niran/larpcoin-toolkit/README.md

 * **Which chain should I launch my larpcoin on?** Base seems like the best choice.
 It's easy to onboard, and it has access to [Coinbase Onchain Verifications](https://github.com/coinbase/verifications), which will make it easier for you to enforce one player, one vote.
 * **Do larpcoins have a fixed supply?** Yes.
 The entire supply of a larpcoin is created on day one.
 The larpcoins spent by the House of Players aren't *new* tokens, they're tokens that have been freshly released from the slowlock.
-* **Since players are spending USD and ETH to mint their player NFTs, does the House of Players receive USD and ETH to spend?** No. The House of Players only receives larpcoins from the slowlock.
+* **Since players are spending USD and ETH to mint their game piece NFTs, does the House of Players receive USD and ETH to spend?** No. The House of Players only receives larpcoins from the slowlock.
 USD and ETH from minting is always automatically swapped and deposited back in the slowlock.
 * **Does "one person, one vote" actually work onchain?** Not really!
-Someone can create a whole bunch of accounts, mint a bunch of player NFTs, and gain control of the House of Players.
+Someone can create a whole bunch of accounts, mint a bunch of game piece NFTs, and gain control of the House of Players.
 But it's not worth worrying about this until your players have proved that your larpcoin is worth playing.
 Once it is, there are a few ways you can make it more resilient:
     * Require [Coinbase Onchain Verifications](https://github.com/coinbase/verifications) to vote in the House of Players.
     * Transition from automatic membership rolls to manual ones that are updated periodically by the House of Players.
     * Spend larpcoins as quickly as possible in the House of Players.
 The fewer that accumulate, the less lucrative it is to attack.